Pretty Lake Camp FAQ

 Frequently Asked Questions

 What is Pretty Lake Camp?

 Pretty Lake Camp is a non-profit organization founded in 1916 by Mr. Edward Desenberg.
-We have served more than 60,000 youth from the Kalamazoo area.
-We provide a totally free residential camping experience to all our campers.
-In addition, we provide everything a camper needs while at camp – clothing, linens and bedding, personal hygiene items, transportation to and from camp registration, food and activities – at no cost to the camper or their family.
+We have served more than 50,000 youth from the Kalamazoo County area.
+We provide a totally cost-free summer camp experience to all our campers.
+In addition, we provide everything a camper needs while at camp – clothing, linens and bedding, personal hygiene items, transportation to and from camp registration, food and activities.

 This summer camp experience is made possible in part through rental revenue and voluntary contributions from people who believe in our mission and understand our community’s role in caring for its youth.

 While it costs Pretty Lake Camp more than $800 per camper, camp is completely free to the families or legal caregivers of the children who attend.
 We provide everything a camper needs while at camp – clothing, linens and bedding, personal hygiene items, transportation to and from camp registration, food and activities.
 Pretty Lake Camp provides everything totally cost-free to remove the barriers that would prevent children from being able to attend summer camp.

 What do campers need to bring to camp?

 - Camp will provide everything your camper needs for the time they are at camp.
 This includes: clothing, bedding, towels, food, health care, toothpaste, toothbrush, soap, deodorant, sunscreen, shampoo, combs, postcards and postage to write home.